 Guardicore Labs exposes brute force MS-SQL attack campaign

-Guardicore Labs, a company specialising in cloud and data centre security, has today revealed its efforts to uncover a long-running attack campaign which aims to infect Windows machines running Microsoft SQL (MS-SQL) servers.
+Guardicore Labs, a company specialising in cloud and data center security, has today revealed its efforts to uncover a long-running attack campaign which aims to infect Windows machines running Microsoft SQL (MS-SQL) servers.

 The cyber attack campaign, named Vollgar by Guardicore, dates back to May 2018 and uses password brute force to breach victim machines, deploys multiple backdoors and executes numerous malicious modules, such as multifunctional remote access tools (RATs) and cryptominers.

 Guardicore says the combination of weak credentials and having MS-SQL servers exposed to the internet made for a dangerously attractive lure for cyber attackers.